 The logic of Board Size and Composition

-For most organizations three to four is likely too small.
-A Board’s role is to provide oversight of risk, strategy and CEO performance.
+For most organizations, a Board of three to four Directors is likely too small.
+A Governance Board’s role is to provide oversight of risk, strategy and CEO performance.
 Doing a good job likely means a range of expertise is required that might not be possible if there are only three or four Directors.

 It’s just as likely that a Board of more than nine Directors is starting to become too large.
 Even though more Directors means broader expertise – whether it be in governance, regional representation or a particular subject matter expertise – it also means greater challenges managing the Board.
 Simply meeting can be tougher – especially on short notice.
 Bigger Boards put greater requirement on better planning – and better leadership.

 Are there bigger Boards of Directors?
 Sure.
 Large diverse organizations like banks frequently opt for larger Boards.
 However, when you see the Board sizes for some of well-known companies it’s obvious even large companies don’t need large Boards.
 Apple has eight Directors.
 Amazon 10.
 Google/Alphabet 11.